Return of the Dream Canteen: Outtakes

 In a 2022 interview, Frusciante said that the band had recorded 48 songs.
-"Nerve Flip" was released as a bonus track on the Japanese release of Unlimited Love while "The Shape I'm Takin'" was released as a bonus track on Japanese version of Return of the Dream Canteen.
-12 of those 48 songs recorded however have yet to be released.
-Among those unreleased songs is a song called "Comedy Store".
+"Nerve Flip" was released as a bonus track on the Japanese release of Unlimited Love while "The Shape I'm Takin'" was released as a bonus track on the Japanese version of Return of the Dream Canteen.
+12 of the 48 songs recorded have yet to be released.
+Among the unreleased songs is a song called "Comedy Store".